paulyehtw/Kalman-Filter-Based-GPS-Signal-Tracking/README.md

 # Kalman-Filter-Based-GPS-Signal-Tracking
 Noisy GPS signal filtering algorithm with Kalman Filter

-Using standard Kalman Filter to filter the noisy GPS signal in Longitude and Latitude.
+Using standard Kalman Filter to filter the noisy GPS signal in Longitude and Latitude in degrees.

 From the result below: